Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 After a while, leave the apartment but keep the first few times short.
-The first time can be about a minute or two before returning back.
-Then five, seven, ten minutes and so forth, before you return again.
+For example, the first time can be about a minute or two before returning.
+Then five, seven, ten minutes, and so forth, before you return.

-The goal is to teach your Golden Retriever that when you leave that you will return again.
+The goal is to teach your Golden Retriever that when you leave that you will return.

 When leaving, always be as low-key as possible.
-Fawning over your Golden Retriever when leaving the apartment can increase its anxiety levels about your departure.
+When leaving the apartment, fawning over your Golden Retriever can increase the dog’s anxiety levels about your departure.
 Leave the hugs and kisses for when you come home.